arnold-c/CSDNoise/manuscript/manuscript.typ

 The primary mode of evaluation for the EWS metrics relies on computing and triggering an alert based upon a set of conditions.
 The alert scenario is defined as the combination of diagnostic test, noise structure and magnitude, and EWS metric.
-The combination of the alert scenario and EWS alert hyperparameters (the percentile threshold value of the long-running metric distribution that must be exceeded to create a flag, and the number of consecutive flags required to trigger an alert), produce distinct counts of emergent and null time series that result in an alert.
+The combination of the alert scenario and EWS alert hyperparameters (the quantile threshold value of the long-running metric distribution that must be exceeded to create a flag, and the number of consecutive flags required to trigger an alert), produce distinct counts of emergent and null time series that result in an alert.
+For example, a simulation may require that at two consecutive time points ($t_1$ and $t_2$), the corresponding values of the EWS are larger than 95% of previously observed EWS values (quantile threshold = 0.95).
 The sensitivity of the system is defined as the proportion of the emergent simulations that result in an alert, and the specificity is the proportion of the null simulations that do not result in an alert.
 Taking the mean of the sensitivity and specificity produces the accuracy of the system.
-For each alert scenario, a grid search over the EWS hyperparameters (percentile threshold $in [0.5, 0.99]$, consecutive flags $in [2, 30]$) is performed to identify the set of EWS hyperparameters that maximizes alert accuracy for a given alert scenario.
+For each alert scenario, a grid search over the EWS hyperparameters (quantile threshold $in [0.5, 0.99]$, consecutive flags $in [2, 30]$) is performed to identify the set of EWS hyperparameters that maximizes alert accuracy for a given alert scenario.
 If multiple hyperparameter combinations produce identical alert system accuracies, the combination with the highest specificity is selected.
 After the optimal EWS hyperparameters have been selected, the accuracy of each EWS metric are compared across alert scenarios, at their respective maximal values.
-Finally, the speed and timing of detection relative to the critical threshold is evaluated using Kaplan-Meier survival estimates @clarkSurvivalAnalysisPart2003.
+Finally, the speed and timing of detection relative to the critical transition is evaluated using Kaplan-Meier survival estimates @clarkSurvivalAnalysisPart2003.

 = Results
 == Correlation with Emergence

-The strength and direction of the raw correlation between EWS metrics and the approach to the critical threshold in emergent time series is strongly dependent upon the length of the time series evaluated than the characteristics of the diagnostic test (@tbl_csd-tau-ranking-perfect-test).
+The strength and direction of the raw correlation between EWS metrics and the approach to the critical transition in emergent time series is strongly dependent upon the length of the time series evaluated than the characteristics of the diagnostic test (@tbl_csd-tau-ranking-perfect-test).
 However, when calculating AUC to normalize the correlation in the emergent time series against the correlation observed in null simulations, this affect disappears (@tbl_csd-tau-ranking-perfect-test).
 Consistent with previous studies, the autocovariance, variance, mean, and index of dispersion show the strongest correlations with emergence ($|"AUC"-0.5| = 0.2, 0.2, 0.18$, evaluated after the burn-in period, respectively) @brettDetectingCriticalSlowing2020 @brettAnticipatingEpidemicTransitions2018.